ankidroid/Anki-Android/Database-Structure.md

       -- number of reviews
     lapses          integer not null,
       -- the number of times the card went from a "was answered correctly" --   to "was answered incorrectly" state
     left            integer not null,
       -- reps left till graduation
     odue            integer not null,
-      -- original due: only used when the card is currently in a filtered deck to keep track of original odid            integer not null,
+      -- original due: only used when the card is currently in filtered deck odid            integer not null,
-      -- original did: only used when the card is currently in a filtered deck to keep track of original flags           integer not null,
+      -- original did: only used when the card is currently in filtered deck flags           integer not null,
       -- currently unused
     data            text not null